krshirkoohi/llama-index-query-project/README.md

 Some features planned:
 - Better UI (using bootstrap.css)
 - Support for more models i.e. Google Gemini using Google API key
+- Implement NoSQL db functionality using MongoDB to handle metadata of documents, so data can be fixed/corrected manually if incorrect during indexing
 - Protect prompt injection using LlamaProtect from META or similar technologies
+- Implement reference manager features for provenance of fact retreival i.e. Harvard referencing for sources instead of just file name
 - Build as a React.js app for containerability

 ## Attribution